DBUPDGEN

 L4.40.1000L4.50.0010 No In this case the changes from L4.50.0001 and L4.50.0010 are missing.

-L4.90.1000L7.20.0001 Yes One can assume that many versions are being lost here, but when performing this check, AbaPerls has no idea of which version-subprojects there have been along the way, so it have no other choice than to accept that this is OK.
+L4.90.1000L7.20.0001 Yes One can assume that many versions are being lost here, but when performing this check, AbaPerls has no idea of which version directories there have been along the way, so it have no other choice than to accept that this is OK.

 The To-Version

-The update script checks the to-version against the database version, and if they are the same, the subsystem is apparently already updated, and the update script prints an informational message without touching the subsystem.
+The update script checks the to-label against the database version, and if the to-label is equal or earlier than the subsystem, the subsystem is apparently already up-to-date, and the update script prints an informational message without touching the subsystem.
 This permits you to first update a certain subsystem separately, and yet later run a multi-subsystem script which includes the subsystem.

-If the to-version is blank, AbaPerls does not check it against anything.
+If the to-version is blank, AbaPerls does not check it against anything, but as noted, this is only permitted in development databases.

 Updating the AbaPerls System Tables

-When the update scripts begins to process a subsystem, it writes a START row to abainstallhistory.
+When the update script begins processing a subsystem, it writes a START row to abainstallhistory.

-For each file that is loaded, the update scripts updates abasysobjects according the regular AbaPerls file-loading process.
+For each file that is loaded, the update script updates abasysobjects as part of the regular AbaPerls file-loading process.

-When the update script has processed all files for the subsystem, it writes a STOP row to abainstallhistory.
-Furthermore, the script sets abasubsystems.ss_label to the to-version (which may be blank), unless the script was created with -patch.
-Thus, here is a decisive difference between regular update scripts and patch scripts: the latter does not change the version of the subsystem in the database.
-(Note that all other version checks that we have described here, are performed also by patch scripts.)
+When the update script has processed all files in the subsystem, it writes a STOP row to abainstallhistory.
+Furthermore, the script sets abasubsystems.ss_label to the to-version (which may be blank).

 For the rare case that you are removing a subsystem, the update script will write a REMOVE row, rather than a STOP row to abainstallhistory.
 The subsystem will not be deleted from abasubsystems (as there may be historic references to the subsystem), but the update scripts sets the column deregdate to mark that the subsystem is no longer present in the database.